airspeed-velocity/asv/docs/source/using.rst

 Finding a commit that produces a large regression
 -------------------------------------------------

+**airspeed velocity** detects statistically significant decreases of performance automatically when you run ``asv publish``.
+The results can be inspected via the web interface, clicking the "Show regression" button on the summary page.
+The results include links to each benchmark graph deemed to contain a decrease in performance, the commits where the regressions were estimated to occur, and other potentially useful information.

-Since benchmarking can be rather time consuming, it's likely that you're only benchmarking a subset of all commits in the repository.
+However, since benchmarking can be rather time consuming, it's likely that you're only benchmarking a subset of all commits in the repository.
 When you discover from the graph that the runtime between commit A and commit B suddenly doubles, you don't know which particular commit in